maheshsabnis/nodejscompocom/nodeapp/readme.md

     - if the stat is 'directory' the read all files from this directory and all of its subdirectoris (Immediately Today)

     - Copy all files from one directory to other directory (Show me tomorrow)

+2. Day 2, Create a Web Srever That will read file based on URL and return the file if found
+    - The Web Server must have capability to read from all directories and subdirectories to serach the file
+    - When user want read the data using the GET request the web server must open the file that contains the data and should return the data to the client.
+    - The User can pass a Serach string in URL to read specific data from the file
+    - create an array as follows
+        - let users = [{username:'', password:'', rights: ['read', 'write']}];
+        - when the user sends the request please check the username , password, if they match then check rights of the user and based on that provide data to user else generate unauthorizr error response